The Idea Of "Effortless" Hair Doesn't Sit Right With Me

 Sure, plenty of Black women participated in the full-volume trend using wigs, weaves, and heat styling (the Dyson Airwrap being a major player).
 Though it was somewhat more inclusive than many other hair trends that have gone viral on the app, I noticed that videos of Black women never made the top search results.
 The same goes for bedhead hair.

 Thankfully, modern Black haircare brands are championing inclusivity within the hair space, ensuring that looking after your hair (as well as styling it) is a positive experience.
-Just look at BREAD Beauty Supply.
+Just look at BREAD Beauty Supply, from Australian founder Maeva Heim.
 One of its key goals is to make frizz cool, as it is often seen as something to get rid of when it comes to curly hair especially.
-"At BREAD, we say that 'lazy girl hair' is for everyone," brand founder Maeva Heim told me.
+"At BREAD, we say that 'lazy girl hair' is for everyone," Maeva Heim told Refinery29.
+"My tightly-coiled hair styled in a messy bun isn't going to look the same as someone with straight hair in a messy bun," Heim says, but that doesn't mean it shouldn't be welcome.
 We must consider all coils and curls, and in the bedhead trend there is definitely room for more than one hair type.
-"My tightly-coiled hair styled in a messy bun isn't going to look the same as someone with straight hair in a messy bun," Heim says, but that doesn't mean it shouldn't be welcome.